- Reputation insurance helps a brand deal with financial losses due to negative press and public image issues.

-"Discussions of reputational risk have been swirling around the insurance industry for a long time," Loughlin said.
-"Experts are always looking at ways to better insure it.
-The real highlight of today's day and age is cyber liability and crisis management resulting out of data breaches."
+“Discussions of reputational risk have been swirling around the insurance industry for a long time,” he said.
+“Experts are always looking at ways to better insure it.
+The real highlight of today’s day and age is cyber liability and crisis management resulting out of data breaches.”

 Key takeaway: If you have an online presence, consider getting cyber insurance to mitigate the damage of a data breach, and ask your insurance carrier if your general liability policy has provisions to protect you in the event of negative public scenarios.